Quantcast

 Is caregiving a rewarding career?

 Yes, I have a creative personality and passion to find solutions.
 Working for others did not provide that freedom, which was a trade-off for security.
 Eight years ago I started my own business helping seniors to downsize their home, pack and unpack for relocation, and organize the home for ease of movement.
-This process is more than just Packing and unpacking.
-Now the family can learn how to properly do these tasks for themselves by hiring me for Coaching sessions over the telephone.
+This process is more than just packing and unpacking.
+Now the family can learn how to properly do these tasks for themselves by hiring me for coaching sessions over the telephone.

 As time went on, I created friendships with other senior care providers.
-It became clear that there was a gap with respect to information, resources and the Caregiver.
+It became clear that there was a gap with respect to information, resources and the caregiver.
 Unfortunately, aging is not a pleasant thought and people wait for the last minute to think about it.

 Overview